dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.3.8
+- Fixed:   Improved escaping in background and gallery options fields.

 Version 1.3.7
 - New:     Documentation link added to customizer.
 - New:     Theme information page added under Appearance in admin area.